collections_bookmark Part of Bloomburrow

 Is Forgotten Ancient legal in Commander?

 Yes.
-Forgotten Ancient is legal in Commander and has no restrictions.
-It is also legal in Legacy, Vintage, Historic, Timeless, Duel Commander, Brawl, Premodern, and Oathbreaker.
-It is not legal in Modern, Pioneer, Standard, Pauper, or Pauper Commander.
+Forgotten Ancient is legal in Commander with no restrictions.
+It is also legal in Legacy, Vintage, Historic, Timeless, Duel Commander, Oathbreaker, and several other formats.
+It is not legal in Modern, Pioneer, Standard, Pauper, or Alchemy.